CCB Directory

 The Community of Magdalene, founded in 1997 by Rev. Becca Stevens, provides housing, food, medical and dental care, therapy, education and job training free of charge for up to two years to women who have survived lives of prostitution, trafficking and addiction.
 Thistle Farms, a social enterprise started in 2001, provides employment for the women of Magdalene.
 By hand, the women create natural bath and body products that are as good for the earth as they are for the body.
 Magdalene’s core belief is that “in the end love is the most powerful force for change.”

-Bold Cafe (St. John’s women’s group) sells bath and body products from Thistle Farms.
+St. John’s women sell bath and body products from Thistle Farms.
 1st Sunday of the month during the school year, between worship services, in the Commons.

 Contact Dawn Tommerdahl